SFDR Disclosures

 3. Sustainable investment objective

-In accordance with Article 9(2) of the SFDR, the Fund has sustainable investment as its objective.
+In accordance with Article 9(2) of the SFDR, the Fund has sustainable investment as its objective (without a designated reference benchmark) .

 The Fund aims to achieve long-term capital growth by investing in high quality companies.
 These companies should make a positive contribution to sustainable development within the countries in which they operate.